JStonham/notes/README.md

 # Git Bash

 Git is a command line application adjacent to code.
 It excels as a Version Control System.
 There are some other systems you can use, but Git is the best.
 There are many Graphical User Interfaces (GUIs) for Git e.g. IntelliJ.
+Bash (Bourne Again SHell) is a program that facilitates the running of applications.

+Git has directories and repositories.
+The directories are the structure of files and folders and the repositories track changes and form the basis of the version control system.

 ## Useful Git Commands

+Some Git commands need a 'Git' in front of them as they are Git specific.

-cd  (change directory)
+cd  (change directory)\
+ls  (list contents of current directory)\
+git status  (checking the state of a repository)\ git init  (creates an empty repository within the current directory)\
+git add  (adds files where the names succeed the key word)\
+git commit  (commits the files to the repository)\
+nano  (text editor)\
+cat  (concatenates/combines - shows you the file)\
+cp  (copy file)\
-ls  (list contents of current directory) cp  (copy file) mv  (move and rename file or directory)
+mv  (move and rename file or directory)\
-/  (the highest directory you can navigate to)
+/  (the highest directory you can navigate to)\
-~  (the home directory)
+~  (the home directory)\
-.  (the current directory)
+.  (the current directory)\
-..  (the directory above the current one)
+..  (the directory above the current one)\
--  (the previous directory you navigated to) rm  (remove file - be VERY careful with this one!)
+\-  (the previous directory you navigated to)\
+rm  (remove file - be VERY careful with this one!)\